Increase ROAS by Using Algorithmic (Look-Alike) Models in Audience Manager

 Also, when using Adobe Analytics events to create traits, there is a major gotcha that you need to keep in mind, so that you don't collect more users than you should into the trait.
 Watch the following video for the big reveal. :)

-Create a Look-alike Model from 2nd or 3rd Party Data
+Create a Look-alike Model from Second Party or Third Party Data

 An Important Best Practice